 No. If you use the correct settings and make sure there are enough bitrates of the video, there won't be any perceivable quality loss.
 The MTS container supports MPEG-1,2,4, H264/AVC and VC-1 codec, while MOV permits H.264, H.265/HEVC, Apple ProRes MPEG-2, XVID(MPEG4-ASP), etc. As they both support certain codec, you can remux the video without transcoding to preserve 100% quality.

 How to Play MTS file in QuickTime Player?

 Sometimes you will encounter playback error using QuickTime player for MTS files.
 In such a case, you can resort to the converters introduced on this page.
 Converting MTS to QuickTime compatible MOV or MP4 will solve the problem.

 How to batch convert MTS file for video editing?

 Batch converting MTS files to video-editing-friendly formats helps save time and improve efficiency.
 It is especially true for Mac users.
 Without a dedicated converter, you may need to un-pack the AVCHD folder, and convert MTS file one by one.
-Using VideoProc Converter introduced in method 1, you can batch convert MTS file or directly import the AVCHD folder to convert.
+Using VideoProc Converter AI introduced in method 1, you can batch convert MTS file or directly import the AVCHD folder to convert.